 |Second Person||You||The narrator, who is distant from the plot, tells the story from “your” perspective.||

 |Third Person Limited||He/She/They/etc.||The narrator, who is distant from the plot, tells the story from the close perspective of central characters.||

 |Third Person Omniscient||He/She/They/etc.||The narrator, who is distant from the plot, tells the story from the perspective of different characters’ viewpoints, and includes information these characters don’t know.||

 Why Does Narrative Point of View Matter?

-It’s important to spend a significant amount of time considering the point of view of a story.
+It’s important to consider the point of view of a story.
 Doing so will help make certain texts easier to understand—and, potentially, easier to write.